coreruleset/auto-decoding-plugin/README.md

 Simple generic transformations are enabled by default when installing this plugin.

-Double generic transformations can be enabled in in the configuration file generic-transformations-config-before.conf` in the `plugins` folder.
+Double generic transformations can be enabled in in the configuration file auto-decoding-config.conf` in the `plugins` folder.

 Generic transformations mean a severe performance impact and should be enabled with caution.
 The aforementioned base64 encoded parameter will expand the